2024 PWHL Draft

 The 2024 PWHL Draft was the second annual draft in Professional Women's Hockey League history, and took place on June 10, 2024, at the Roy Wilkins Auditorium in Saint Paul, Minnesota.

 Sarah Fillier was selected first overall by PWHL New York.

 Eligibility

 The declaration period for the draft opened on March 1, 2024, and closed on May 8.
-Undrafted players will become free agents; players must declare for the draft to reach free agency.
+Undrafted players would become free agents; players must declare for the draft to reach free agency.
 Selected players may re-enter the draft if they are not signed to their draft club after two years.
 No player may declare for more than two drafts.
-Players ineligible to play in the 2024–25 season are not eligible to be selected.
+Players ineligible to play in the 2024–25 season were not eligible to be selected.

 On May 25, 2024, the PWHL released the full list of eligible players.
 In total, 167 eligible players declared for the draft, of which 93 were forwards, 48 were defensemen, and 26 were goaltenders.